C0DER11101/SHELL_Scripting/note11.md

 Example:

-To change the password `Hello13` then you will have to type: `hello13:hello`, where `hello13` is the username that we used with `adduser` command. **Don't use the full name in place of the username.
+To change the password of user `Hello13` you will have to type: `hello13:hello`, where `hello13` is the username that we used with `adduser` command. **Don't use the full name in place of the username.
 It will throw an error.**

 **ERROR:**